tmontes/python-wires/docs/source/development.rst

   - Once the draft output looks correct, run ``towncrier``.

 - Commit the version, documentation and changelog changes, tagging it :guilabel:`YY.MINOR.MICRO`.
-- Create Pull Request against the "Release YY.MINOR.MICRO" issue.
+- Create Pull Request against the "Release" issue.
 - Once all the GitHub checks pass, merge the Pull Request.
 - Update the local repository with the GitHub merged changes.
 - Release in PyPI: